 From the parking lot, we will start walking on the path marked green; which takes us towards the main channel of Nahal Shani.
 On the sides of the stream, you can see a conglomerate.
 After a short walk, we will get to see some local rock formations like the Nubian sandstone, which is a spectacular red color.
 Its color source is in iron oxides that form the red hue (like rust).
 The sandstone is the result of the weathering of volcanic rocks that have worn out and crumbled.
 It is very common in the Nubian Desert in Sudan and Egypt, hence its name.

 On the sides of the stream, you can see desert vegetation that survives even in an almost rainless area like the Eilat Mountains.
-We will meet the bushes of the desert Retama, from the Medditarnean saltbush, Caper, and Negev Acacia tree, which is an important food source for the animals that roam this area.
+We will meet the bushes of the desert Retama, from the Medditarnean saltbush, Caper, and Negev Acacia tree, an important food source for the animals that roam this area.